w3c/wot-cg/Tutorials/whatiswot/5-JSON_Schema/5-video-information.md

 ## Title

-What is WoT - JSON Schema Introduction
+JSON Schema Introduction | What is WoT

 ## Description